 Consider that if you are driving at nearly 35 mph, your vehicle will travel approximately 50 feet per second.
 “Therefore, being inattentive and asleep for just two seconds could cause a vehicle to travel 100 feet.
 If the vehicle veers off course at all during this time, it could hit a tree, a vehicle next to it, or even oncoming traffic, resulting in catastrophic injuries or even death,” says Zachary Leacox, a civil trial attorney in Orlando, Florida.

 “An officer could give a person a ticket for nodding off at the wheel, even before causing a crash or breaking another traffic law.
 In Missouri, for example, drivers are required to drive carefully and prudently, and anything less can result in a ticket,” explains Max Pepper, a traffic attorney with Missouri Ticket Fixers in North Kansas City, Missouri.
-“The most likely ticket issued would be for careless and imprudent driving, which is a class B misdemeanor that carries a fine of up to $1,000 and even potential jail time.”
+“The most likely ticket issued would be for careless and imprudent driving, a class B misdemeanor that carries a fine of up to $1,000 and even potential jail time.”

 However, professor Gao asserts, “It’s difficult to prove that someone was fatigued or drowsy after an accident.
 However, proving that he/she has not rested for a specific number of hours may be accomplished to some extent through cell phone records.”
 Cell data could demonstrate whether or not there was activity during a certain period of time.
-“Any legislation penalizing drowsy driving should look consider a driver’s history of sleep/rest during the past 24 or 48 hours,” suggests Gao.
+“Any legislation penalizing drowsy driving should consider a driver’s history of sleep/rest during the past 24 or 48 hours,” suggests Gao.

 While instinctively it may seem that drowsy driving should be considered reckless driving, Gao isn’t sure that is entirely appropriate.
 Upon reflection, Gao imagines this scenario: “What if Maggie is a single Mom who is taking three shifts at different jobs trying to support her children?
 Although fatigued driving and drunk driving can equally impede a driver’s judgment, I don’t think a fatigued driver is as guilty as a drunk driver.”

 “I am afraid that classifying fatigued or drowsy driving as reckless driving is going to unfairly punish low-income individuals,” adds Gao.
-“They usually have to sacrifice their sleep/rest hours for their income.
+“They usually sacrifice their sleep/rest hours for their income.
 At the end of the day, do we want to see Maggie behind bars trying to raise her children?
 It reminds me of Fantine in Les Misérables.”

 Drowsy driving: Auto insurance consequences